 Backend architecture and development

 When it comes to software development, my main choices of programming languages are Ruby (standalone as well as with Sinatra or Rails) and NodeJS for web application backends.
-For any programming closer to system level, I usually use C or C++.
+For any programming closer to system level, I usually use C or recently Rust.

-I think agile development with short communication paths and flat hierarchies does greatly improve work and product quality.
+I enjoy agile development with short communication paths and flat hierarchies.
+It greatly improves work and product quality.

 I started to develop iPhone apps in 2009 and iPad apps later as well.
 Besides the challenge of writing performant and energy-optimized code for mobile devices, it's great to use the various frameworks that come with iOS.
 So I often ended up connecting an iOS app to a Rails backend server, e.g. to provide In App Purchase verification or asynchronous remote (push-) notifications.

-Back those days at the university, I used Linux a lot and got experienced with administrating Linux servers as well as developing system-related code like device drivers.
+Back those days at the university, I used Linux a lot and got experienced with administrating Linux servers as well as the development of system-level code like device drivers.
 I initiated the first open source Wavelan IEEE driver for Linux, named wvlan_cs.
 I mainly focused on networking, IPv6, VPNs, X.509, later also KVM virtualization, administration of servers and created some smaller tools.
-This isn’t my primary area of activity now, though these insights are useful today to write performant code.
+This isn't my primary area of activity now, though these insights are useful today to write performant code.
 And I still run my own dedicated server for fun.

 You can contact me via email by writing to "info" at this domain.